 Search our directory

-Halloween is usually filled with ghosts and goblins, but in the wake of the September 11 attacks, many event planners were wondering if a death-centric event was appropriate this year.
+NEW YORK Halloween is usually filled with ghosts and goblins, but in the wake of the September 11 attacks, many event planners were wondering if a death-centric event was appropriate this year.
 The Central Park Conservancy went ahead with its annual Halloween fund-raiser at the Central Park Bandshell, and decided to give it a sorcery theme and name it the Raise Your Spirits Halloween Ball.
 (Last year's event had a fiery hell theme.)
 In the hands of Matthew David from Matthew David Events, this year's sorcery theme transformed some simple tents from Stamford Tents into a eyeful of spectacles and glowing lights.

 David's touch was evident even outside the tent, where masked and costumed performers from the Mettawee River Theatre Company (and booked through Reemerging Arts) costumed in vintage, commedia-esque outfits and masks posed and silently greeted guests.
 A snaking row of lanterns covered with the evening's sorceress logo illuminated the path that led to the tents.
 Inside, the same logo illuminated the tent walls and freestanding curved fabric walls from Pink Inc. More entertainers, including two acrobats (from Just Carter Company) dressed in shimmering silver holographic body suits slowly shifted poses with silver globe props.